bfansports/CloudProcessingEngine-Decider/README.md

 ### What is it ?

-This is a Python implementation of a Decider for AWS SWF.
+This is a generic Decider for AWS SWF.
 SWF is an Amazon workflow service.
 To use SWF you need to implement a decider which makes the decisions of "what's next" in your workflow.

 This daemon makes these decisions based on a Plan that you write in YAML.
 This plan defines your workflow and the Decider will follow your plan and will initiate the proper steps in your workflow.